 Places to Stay & Fun Things to Do

 ALWAYS OPEN - ALWAYS FREE!
 One of the most genuine WONDERS of our contemporary World.
 Built entirely by ONE MAN.
-The Unique gift shop has Bishop Castle momentos and hard to find gifts.
+The Unique gift shop has Bishop Castle mementos and hard to find gifts.

 Camping at Fort's offers more golf-able vacation days!
 Large, level, pull-thru RV sites have patios and tree-shaded.
 Boat, fish, swim at Pueblo Reservoir State Park, 10 miles.
 In Pueblo, minutes to hospital.

-Minutes from Pueblo the State Park is anchored by a large reservoir lake with 400 campsites, marinas, a SWIM BEACH.
+Minutes from Pueblo the state park is anchored by a large reservoir lake with 400 campsites, marina, a SWIM BEACH.
 Sun-lovers and water-sports enthusiasts vacation here!
 Hiking and biking nature trails.

 More Activities & Information